-- Interest Down: decrease of 50 basis points (-50bp) on the risk free rate curve which led to a decrease in the Solvency Ratio of the Company of approximately 23 percentage points. - Spread Risk: increase of 100 basis points (+100bp) of the Spread for government bonds and for corporate securities which led to a decrease in the Solvency Ratio of the Company of approximately 37 percentage points. - Equity Risk: decrease of 30% in the value of the equity in the portfolio, which led to a decrease of the Company's Solvency Ratio of approximately 14 percentage points.
+- Interest Down: decrease of 50 basis points (-50bps) on the risk free rate curve which led to a decrease in the Solvency Ratio of the Company of approximately 34 percentage points. - Interest Up: increase of 50 basis ponts (+50bps) on the risk free rate curve which led to an increase in the Solvency Ratio of almost 23 percentage points. - Spread Risk: increase of 50 basis points (+50bps) of the Spread for corporate securities with a Solvency Ratio that was almost unchanged. - Equity Risk: decrease of 30% in the value of the equity in the portfolio, which led to a decrease of the Company's Solvency Ratio of approximately 18 percentage points.